YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 - Implements a

 # 02. Project Specifications
-This project was developed to exceed Springboard Bootcamp's project requirements: instead of focusing on the front-end, and using a readily available backend API, I built my own API.
+**Author Note**: This project was developed to exceed Springboard Bootcamp's project requirements.
+Instead of using a readily available backend API, I built my own content API, to challenge myself.
+In the early stages, I attempted a pure TDD approach but without strong documentation, the application quickly became a nightmare.
+In hindsight, I probably should have started with basic routes first, proceeded to the React frontend, and then progressively add routes for for desired features instead of finishing the backend first and then building the frontend..

 This web application uses the **PERN** stack:
-- `react` Front-end w/ Client-Side Routing using `react-router`
+- `react` Frontend w/ Client-Side Routing using `react-router`
-- `express` Back-end, using `node-pg`
+- `express` Backend, using `node-pg`
 - PostgreSQL RDBMS

 Project Schema: